Oldwolfster/cs50x_HarvardvsYaleAsteroids/README.md

       - Checking for collision with Harvard Ship.
       - Checking for hitting border (bullet is destroyed)
 - **Instruction Panel:**
   - Only the verbiage in the instructions.
-They are removed from logic in Harvard Mothership.
+The instructions are removed by logic in Harvard Mothership.
 - **Level Announcement:** Fades in and out between levels.
 Functions similar to Scoreboard.
 - **Lives Display:**  Functions similar to Scoreboard.
 - **Explosion Particles:**  Spawn when something is shot for special effects.